-Jenny says the scholarship from College Success Arizona has been instrumental in her college experience, “If I hadn’t gotten this scholarship, I’m not sure that I would have gone to Arizona State.
+Jenny says the scholarship from College Success Arizona was been instrumental in her college experience, “If I hadn’t gotten this scholarship, I’m not sure that I would have gone to Arizona State.
 I might have attended a community college instead – so, it’s really opened up possibilities and opportunities.”
 She adds that the scholarship has helped keep her debt to a minimum, “The only loans I have were taken out to pay for my internship with USA Today in Washington, DC.”

-“I think everyone is different.
+For middle and high school students considering college, Jenny says, “I think everyone is different.
 At this point it’s completely okay to not know what you want to do.
 But it is good to have some type of interest that can help propel you forward.”

 Since 2005, College Success Arizona has worked with nearly 1,300 students, and provided more than 16 million dollars in scholarships and success services to help increase the college attainment rate in Arizona.
 If you would like to be part of the mission of providing educational opportunity to high potential students from low income backgrounds, your tax deductible contribution can be made through the “Donate” button on the top of this page.
 Your support can help change lives.